Great Depression: European African colonies

-The sharp fall in commodity prices, and the steep decline in exports, hurt the economies of the European colonies in Africa and Asia.
-The agricultural sector was especially hard hit.
+The sharp fall in commodity prices and the steep decline in exports hurt the economies of the European colonies in Africa and Asia.
+The agricultural sector was especially hard-hit.
 For example, sisal had recently become a major export crop in Kenya and Tanganyika.
 During the depression, it suffered severely from low prices and marketing problems that affected all colonial commodities in Africa.
 Sisal producers established centralized controls for the export of their fibre.
 There was widespread unemployment and hardship among peasants, labourers, colonial auxiliaries, and artisans.
-The budgets of colonial governments were cut, which forced the reduction in ongoing infrastructure projects, such as the building and upgrading of roads, ports and communications.
+The budgets of colonial governments were cut, which forced the reduction in ongoing infrastructure projects, such as the building and upgrading of roads, ports, and communications.
 The budget cuts delayed the schedule for creating systems of higher education.

 The depression severely hurt the export-based Belgian Congo economy because of the drop in international demand for raw materials and for agricultural products.
 For example, the price of peanuts fell from 125 to 25 centimes.
 In some areas, as in the Katanga mining region, employment declined by 70%.
-In the country as a whole, the wage labour force decreased by 72.000 and many men returned to their villages.
-In Leopoldville, the population decreased by 33%, because of this labour migration.
+In the country as a whole, the wage labour force decreased by 72,000 people, and many men returned to their villages.
+In Leopoldville, the population decreased by 33% because of this labour migration.

 Political protests were not common.
-However, there was a growing demand that the paternalistic claims be honored by colonial governments to respond vigorously.
-The theme was that economic reforms were more urgently needed than political reforms.
-French West Africa launched an extensive program of educational reform in which "rural schools" designed to modernize agriculture would stem the flow of under-employed farm workers to cites where unemployment was high.
+However, there was a growing demand, that the paternalistic claims be honored by colonial governments to respond vigorously.
+The theme was, that economic reforms were more urgently needed than political reforms.
+French West Africa launched an extensive program of educational reform, in which "rural schools", designed to modernize agriculture, would stem the flow of under-employed farm workers to cities where unemployment was high.
 Students were trained in traditional arts, crafts, and farming techniques and were then expected to return to their own villages and towns.

 France

 The crisis affected France a bit later than other countries, hitting hard around 1931.
-While the 1920s grew at the very strong rate of 4.43% per year, the 1930s rate fell to only 0.63%.
+While the 1920s saw growth at a strong rate of 4.43% per year, during the 1930s rate fell to only 0.63%.

-The depression was relatively mild: unemployment peaked under 5%, the fall in production was at most 20% below the 1929 output; there was no banking crisis.
+The depression was relatively mild: unemployment levels peaked at less than 5%, the fall in production was at most 20% below the 1929 output.
+France also had no major banking crisis.

 However, the depression had drastic effects on the local economy, and partly explains the February 6, 1934 riots and even more the formation of the Popular Front, led by SFIO socialist leader Léon Blum, which won the elections in 1936.
-Ultra-nationalist groups also saw increased popularity, although democracy prevailed into World War II.
+Ultra-nationalist groups also saw increased popularity, though democracy prevailed into World War II.

 France's relatively high degree of self-sufficiency meant the damage was considerably less than in neighbouring states like Germany.